StevenPorterFiserv/tenants-doc/enable-sandbox.md

 # Enable Sandbox

 We offer two ways to test services defined by OpenAPI specification in Developer Studio.
-One way is to connect tenant openAPI spec to tenan sandbox.
-The other way to test an endpoint is to setup a mock server.
+One way is to connect tenant openAPI spec to tenant's own sandbox.
+The other way to test an endpoint is to setup a mock server with Developer Studio.
 We use [Stoplight Prism](https://meta.stoplight.io/docs/prism/ZG9jOjYx-overview) Mock server.

 ## Tenant Sandbox